milangupta4/milangupta4.github.io/_posts/2020-04-07-jobs-to-be-done-product.md

 categories: product
 ---

+The Jobs to be Done framework, popularized by Clayton "Innovator's Dilemma" Christensen, seeks to look at products by how they help customers get their jobs done.

 Correlation/ Analytics may not provide the key insight – they only provide correlation, not causation.

 How to find out: